Lost In Istanbul HomepageLost In Istanbul Logo

 These lines serve suburban areas on the European side and have limited tourist relevance.

-The Marmaray (officially the B1 commuter rail) runs under the Bosphorus Strait, connecting the European and Asian sides.
-While technically not a metro line, it's part of the same Istanbulkart system and essential for cross-continent travel.
+The marmaray (officially the B1 commuter rail) runs under the Bosphorus Strait, connecting the European and Asian sides.
+While technically not a metro line, Marmaray uses the same Istanbulkart system and is the only rail crossing between continents.

 Key stations for tourists: